 - Smart’s original manuscript for Jubilate Agno can be browsed page by facimile page on the Harvard Library Viewer

-- The Selected Poems from Penguin (though now of it print it seems) has good background notes on the poems, with explanation of the arrangement of Jubilate Agno, which the volume includes in full
+- The Selected Poems from Penguin (though now out of print it seems) has good background notes on the poems, with explanation of the arrangement of Jubilate Agno, which the volume includes in full